syfantid/federated-machine-learning/README.md

 ## How to run this code
 ### Data Pre-Processing
+If your images do not follow the naming convention described above (the original UNBC dataset does not), i.e., ```43_0_0_0_2.jpg```, then:
+1. Navigate to federated-machine-learning/Notebooks and run the notebook "input_restructuring.ipynb"
+2. "Run All",  and the naming convention will be applied.

 First, you will need to pre-process the image data.
 1. Navigate to federated-machine-learning/Notebooks and run the notebook "Data Pre-Processing.ipynb"
 2. "Run All",  and the pre-processing steps "histogram equalization" and "image flipping", and "image rotation/cropping" will be applied.

 ### Running Experiments
 #### Shell scripts